Scottish Government Climate Change Plan

 December 2020 From the Changeworks December newsletter

-Scotland's Green Recovery and Climate Emergency Response: interim assessment of progress
+Scotland's Green Recovery and Climate Emergency Response: interim assessment

 An interim assessment of progress by the Climate Emergency Response Group – achievements and recommendations one year on, published November 2020.
 Changeworks comments